Hero Image

 Experts suggest that companies are being pushed into going fully remote as hybrid work is complex to manage.
 One of the important contributors to this choice is the rapidly shrinking talent pool.
 Businesses are afraid that staff may leave for remote-first or flexible jobs and want to ensure they don’t lose out on talent.

-Trying to ensure Zoom calls during meetings and logistical complications that arise with different people having different work from home days are also making businesses wonder if it’s worth the stress at all.
+Trying to ensure Zoom calls are working during meetings and logistical complications that arise with different people having different work from home days are also making businesses wonder if it’s worth the stress at all.
 While going fully remote works for industries that do not need extensive collaboration, it may not have the same benefits for industries that need connection and collaboration.
 Customer facing industries such as hospitality or retail can’t have a fully remote workplace.

 Full-remote set-ups can have negative impacts on new employees.
 There are potential challenges with onboarding and relationship management.